Aliases for F10 Gene

 GeneCards Summary for F10 Gene

 F10 (Coagulation Factor X) is a Protein Coding gene.
-Diseases associated with F10 include Factor X Deficiency and Hemarthrosis.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Diseases associated with F10 include Factor X Deficiency and Carotid Artery Thrombosis.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include calcium ion binding and phospholipid binding.
-An important paralog of this gene is HP.
+An important paralog of this gene is F9.

 UniProtKB/Swiss-Prot for F10 Gene